marie3009/Bachelor-Arbeit-Exp/README.md

 - simulation
 - content based filtering

+In order to try successfully our experience, you have to run the files tf-idf, word2vec and sentence transformer, because they are going to create new files that we are going to need for the next step.
+After that you just have to run the content based filtering file, being sure that the required files have been successfully created, and that's it!

 Collaborative filtering:
 - create profils
 - collab filtering random user
 - collab filtering 50-50 user
 - collab filtering 55-45 user

 Please do not execute the "create profils" file.
 We already posted on GitHub the required csv files to do the collaborative filtering.
+Once you've saved those three csv files, you just have to choose which experience you want to try first!
+The collab filtering random user file uses the csv file: user_interactions_random.
+The collab filtering 50-50 user uses the csv file: user_interactions_50_50.csv.
+And the collab filtering 50-50 user uses the csv file: user_interactions_55_45.csv.